hariharanrb7/amazon-sales-dashboard-power-bi-project/README.md

-# Power BI Sales Dashboard Project
+# Power BI Amazon Sales Dashboard Project

 This repository contains a Power BI dashboard showcasing sales analysis for different product categories, countries, and time periods.
 The data used for this dashboard is stored in a CSV file.
 The dashboard includes visualizations for profit and sales trends, along with segmented data for detailed insights.